R365 App: Creating an Order

 Users will be prompted with the first step in the purchase order creation.

-If using a template for the order, tap the Template field to make a selection.
+4) If using a template for the order, tap the Template field to make a selection.
+To create a purchase order without using a template, users should tap and select a Vendor in step 4.

 Only the templates/shopping lists assigned to the selected location will be available for selection.